What is a hotel direct booking?

 These facts and figures make it clear that extras are not just a passing trend — they’re a set of complementary products that you should always try to tweak and improve at your hotel.

-Here’s a few ideas to consider when it comes to selling extras at the time of booking:
+Here’s our top three ideas to consider when it comes to selling extras at the time of booking:

-Many travellers like to use public transportation or simply walk from place to place once they have arrived in their destination.
+Many travellers like to use public transportation or simply walk from place to place once they have arrived at their destination.

 This means that they will not be renting a car, and may prefer the convenience of a shuttle from the airport directly to your hotel property.